SysKitTeam/docs-point/docs/get-to-know-syskit-point/point-starter-kit.md

 **Plus**: Set up [alerts](../governance-and-automation/configure-alerts.md), prevent security issues, get real-time updates, and react quickly.

-## CONTROL: GOVERNANCE AUTOMATION AND WORKSPACE REVIEW
+## CONTROL: GOVERNANCE AUTOMATION AND LIFECYCLE MANAGEMENT

 Setting up proper governance is key to the success of your organization’s Microsoft 365 deployment.
 When established appropriately, governance can help empower users to get maximum value from the platform.